Presidency of Pedro Castillo

-The presidency of Pedro Castillo began with his inauguration as the president of Peru on 28 July 2021, the Peruvian Independence Day.
+The presidency of Pedro Castillo began with Castillo's inauguration as the president of Peru on 28 July 2021, the Peruvian Independence Day.
 In the 2021 Peruvian general election, Castillo, a school teacher and union organizer, won the presidential election against the right-wing candidate Keiko Fujimori of Popular Force by a 45,000 margin in the runoff.
 In the congressional elections, Castillo's party, Free Peru, did not get a majority in the Congress of the Republic of Peru.

 Transition period and inauguration

 Government Palace

 In his inauguration speech Castillo said he would not govern from the Government Palace, also known as the House of Pizarro, due to it being a colonial symbol.
 Additionally, Castillo said that he would turn the Government Palace into a museum.
 Castillo first governed from a temporary house in Breña, Peru, but he began to govern from the Government Palace due to legal issues involving the house.
 Governing from the Government Palace was announced as a temporary measure by Castillo.
 However, no further announcements on the Government Palace have been made.